 Fold and Unfold

 Both seats have identical 5-point harnesses that are easy to put on and take off.
 Adjusting the straps is a non-rethread style with an 8-inch range of infinite height possibilities.
 The buckle is easier than its predecessor on the Cougar 2 because it no longer requires nesting of the top buckle portions.
-Overall, we think the improvements are great.

 Ease of Setup

 The Cross took about 11 minutes to assemble, which is average for ease of setup.
 It has an international-style manual with all the languages grouped in each section and the corresponding pictures at the end or beginning.
 This design makes the manual frustrating, and it requires flipping back and forth to follow.
 It isn't hard to put together, but there are more pieces to assemble than the Cougar 2, and it requires one tool that comes with the stroller.